About Wema Uganda

 Our Vision

-An education ecosystem where systems are adequately supported, evidence-driven, and inclusive, enabling every child, young person, and educator to thrive and reach their full potential within resilient learning environments.
+An inclusive and responsive education ecosystem where systems are adequately supported, evidence-driven, and equitable, enabling every child, young person, and educator to thrive.

 Our Mission

-To advance the right to quality education and wellbeing for children and youth through evidence-informed implementation, rigorous data generation, and strategic advocacy for equitable education financing and systemic reform.
+To advance the right to quality education and wellbeing for children and youth through evidence-informed programming, rigorous research and data generation, and advocacy for equitable education systems.

 Our Core Values